dyne/dynebolic-upstream/dyneIV/README.md

 # dyne:bolic IV :: software development kit

+This is a mirror repository, upstream is on https://git.devuan.org/jaromil/dynebolic

-This folder contains all needed scripts and configurations to build a dyne:IV live bootable image.
+Here are all needed scripts and configurations to build a dyne:IV live bootable image.

 ## Quick Start